When we get back to the Waldorf, Jack grabs my hand.

 “Mad fucking.
 I loved it.”

-“I thought you want me sweet?”
+“I thought you wanted me to be sweet?”

 “I just want you, sweet and sour.”